 Torres Ruiz combines the sublimity of nature with lost domestic grandeur; the interplay of light between the pairings often causes the work to enter into quasi-mythical realms, and as paint peels from walls and ripped curtains hang in broken windows, the photographs imply discarded narratives.

-The show opens 7 September.
+The show runs until 11 November.
 Find out more here.

 1. Image © Gabriela Torres Ruiz, Silence.

 2. Gabriela Torres Ruiz, #1 (2013).
 From the series Silence.